This article is part of our series Watercooler Chat, where the SYNC PR team shares insights and opinions from their experience in the industry.

 Storytelling can be done through photography, graphic design, animation and a variety of new media.
 In PR, you’re a wordsmith crafting speeches, quotes, interview answers, press releases and contributed articles.

 A good story positions a brand in the minds of the consumers in a positive light.
 One thing I picked up is to never stop reading.
-SYNC services an arsenal of tech and startup clients around Southeast Asia, a field I was unfamiliar with and frankly, disinterested in.
+SYNC services an arsenal of tech and startup clients around Southeast Asia, with most of our clients using as their PR agency in Singapore and Malaysia, a field I was unfamiliar with and frankly, disinterested in.
 I had a hard time unscrambling the jargon, but my interest was piqued and I got the hang of it after regularly reading various online tech publications.
 It also doesn’t hurt to have an in-depth knowledge of the publications that you’re pitching to.

 My experience at SYNC imparted valuable advanced writing, strategic and account management skills onto me, all of which can be applied to a range of media-related jobs.